jadounrahul/kartsnms/doc/Support/Configuration.md

 ### Location parsing

-LibreNMS can interpret sysLocation information and map the device loction based on GeoCoordinates or GeoCoding information.
+KartsNMS can interpret sysLocation information and map the device loction based on GeoCoordinates or GeoCoding information.

 - Info-keywords
   - `[]` contains optional Latitude and Longitude information if manual GeoCoordinate positioning is desired.